Skip to Content

 There’s also the option to explore Xplor (oh, bad pun) at night from 5:30 pm to 11:30 pm.
 A BBQ rib dinner buffet is included in the Explor Fuego Park night experience.

-Xplor Riviera Maya tickets:
+Xplor Riviera Maya tickets

-If you don’t have a car, see this Xplor Park ticket with transportation.
+• Daytime with transportation: If you don’t have a car, see this Xplor Park ticket with transportation.
 It includes roundtrip transportation from various pick-up locations and hotels along the Riviera Maya.

 Things to do in Tulum